Over the last several years, cable and satellite TV providers have been experiencing a massive loss of customers, cord cutting statistics confirm.

 General Cable Cutting Statistics

-1. Over 1.7 million US customers canceled their traditional pay-TV subscriptions as of the third quarter last year.
+1. Over 1.7 million US customers canceled their traditional pay-TV subscriptions as of Q3 2018.

-Cable TV subscribers statistics show that the most notable pay-TV providers in the US make up a significant 93% of the market.
+Cable TV subscribers statistics show that the most notable pay-TV providers in the US make up as much as 93% of the market.
 However, these companies have been experiencing a massive loss of customers, as 975,000 subscribers canceled their subscriptions in Q3 2018.

 In Q3 2019, the number of cancellations increased to 1,740,000.